d2l-ai/d2l-en/chapter_notation/index.md

 # Notation
 :label:`chap_notation`

-Throughout this book, we adhere to the following notatinoal conventions.
+Throughout this book, we adhere to the following notational conventions.
 Note that some of these symbols are placeholders, while others refer to specific objects.
 As a general rule of thumb,